monero-project/monero-site/knowledge-base/developer-guides/daemon-rpc.md

 Many RPC calls use the daemon's JSON RPC interface while others use their own interfaces, as demonstrated below.

+Note: In the following guide, "atomic units" refer to the smallest fraction of 1 Monero according to the bitmonerod and simplewallet implementation. **1 XMR = 1e12 atomic units.**

 ### [JSON RPC Methods](#json-rpc-methods):

 * [getblockcount](#getblockcount)